 "The Silence of the Lambs" (1991)

-Thomas Harris's novel "The Silence of the Lambs" introduced the world to one of literature's most chilling characters, Dr. Hannibal Lecter.
+Based on a novel by Thomas Harris, this masterpiece of a film introduced the world to one of literature's most chilling characters, Dr. Hannibal Lecter.
 Director Jonathan Demme's adaptation of this psychological thriller is a masterclass in suspense and horror.